Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/flash_memory_layout/flash_layout/src/flash_layout.rst

    };

 .. note::

-   By default, setting the `QE` bit will unlock all the `Block Protect` bits.
-To avoid this operation, set `Block Protect` bits corresponding to `Status_mask` in Flash_AVL to 0.
-For example, change the `Status_mask` of winbond in the Flash_AVL to 0x000043C0.
+   By default, setting the ``QE`` bit will unlock all the Block Protect bits.
+To avoid this operation, set Block Protect bits corresponding to ``status_mask`` in ``Flash_AVL`` to 0.
+   For example, change the ``status_mask`` of winbond in ``Flash_AVL`` to 0x000043C0.

 In order to avoid the mirror being damaged due to improper operation when using Littlefs to write user data, it is recommended to modify the location of FTL/Littlefs to the last 64KB area of Flash, and set the `Block Protect` Bit in the Status Register of Flash at the same time.

 .. note::

    - Only the last 64KB area of Flash can be modified, and the other areas are protected.
 Remember to unlock the Flash during OTA upgrade, and keep it locked when OTA is completed.

-   - If you cannot set the Flash to allow only the last block to be modified through `Block Protect` bit, it is recommended to enable the Flash block protection of the first half part.
+   - If you cannot set the Flash to allow only the last block to be modified through Block Protect bit, it is recommended to enable the Flash block protection of the first half part.